Kennedy Space Center: Space Shuttle

 Shuttle Atlantis is moved to Pad 39A for the 1990 launch of STS-36.

 The Space Shuttle Atlantis (STS-129) is seen on launch pad 39A at the NASA Kennedy Space Center shortly after the rotating service structure was rolled back on November 15, 2009.

 As the Space Shuttle was being designed, NASA received proposals for building alternative launch-and-landing sites at locations other than KSC, which demanded study.
 KSC had important advantages, including its existing facilities; location on the Intracoastal Waterway; and its southern latitude, which gives a velocity advantage to missions launched in easterly near-equatorial orbits.
 Disadvantages included: its inability to safely launch military missions into polar orbit, since spent boosters would be likely to fall on the Carolinas or Cuba; corrosion from the salt air; and frequent cloudy or stormy weather.
 Although building a new site at White Sands Missile Range in New Mexico was seriously considered, NASA announced its decision in April 1972 to use KSC for the shuttle.
-Since the Shuttle could not be landed automatically or by remote control, the launch of Columbia on April 12, 1981 for its first orbital mission STS-1, was NASA's first crewed launch of a vehicle that had not been tested in prior uncrewed launches.
+Since the Shuttle could not be landed automatically or by remote control, the launch of Columbia on April 12, 1981, for its first orbital mission STS-1, was NASA's first crewed launch of a vehicle that had not been tested in prior uncrewed launches.

-In 1976, the VAB's south parking area was the site of Third Century America, a science and technology display commemorating the U.S. bicentennial.
+In 1976, the VAB's south parking area was the site of Third Century America, a science and technology display commemorating the U.S. Bicentennial.
 Concurrent with this event, the U.S. flag was painted on the south side of the VAB.
 During the late 1970s, LC-39 was reconfigured to support the Space Shuttle.
 Two Orbiter Processing Facilities were built near the VAB as hangars with a third added in the 1980s.

 KSC's 2.9 mi Shuttle Landing Facility (SLF) was the orbiters' primary end-of-mission landing site, although the first KSC landing did not take place until the tenth flight, when Challenger completed STS-41-B on February 11, 1984; the primary landing site until then was Edwards Air Force Base in California, subsequently used as a backup landing site.
-The SLF also provided a return-to-launch-site (RTLS) abort option, which was not utilized.
+The SLF also provided a return-to-launch-site (RTLS) abort option, which was not used.
 The SLF is among the longest runways in the world.